-While I loved the products—they feel luxurious and smell wonderful—they’re formulated more for preventing stretch marks rather than treating existing (and long-standing) ones.
+The products feel luxurious and smell wonderful, but they are formulated more for preventing stretch marks rather than treating existing (and long-standing) ones.
 Originally created for Natalie Portman when she was pregnant, this system seems more useful to someone who is expecting and hoping to keep her skin away from damage.
-I used it for a full week and certainly saw the tone in my skin even out and stay hydrated for longer, but my stretch marks didn’t look noticeably different come day seven.
-I’d recommend these products to anyone looking to prevent stretch marks throughout their entire pregnancy because they feel great.
+After a week's use, you can expect a more even skin tone and longer-lasting hydration, but existing stretch marks likely won't look noticeably different come day seven.
+These products are wonderful for anyone looking to prevent stretch marks throughout their entire pregnancy because they feel great.

 The key to stretch-mark prevention and treatment is to understand the need to hydrate the skin for optimum tissue repair and vitality and to keep the skin soft and supple.

 After a tip from a friend in the industry, I decided to try Fur Oil ($46) on my stretch marks.
-Made specifically for softening pubic hair and clearing ingrown hair, the product is formulated with grapeseed, tea tree, and jojoba oils, along with vitamins A and E. It also uses clary sage seed oil, which has healing properties that not only soothes and reduces inflammation, but also keeps your skin healthier over time.
+Made specifically for softening pubic hair and clearing ingrown hair, the product is formulated with grapeseed, tea tree, and jojoba oils, along with vitamins A and E. It also uses clary sage seed oil, which has healing properties that not only soothe and reduces inflammation but also keep your skin healthier over time.
 Lillian, one of the founders, used it to prevent stretch marks of her own while pregnant.

-I was familiar with the product, as I’d sampled and written about it before, so I already had a sample in my medicine cabinet.
-I smoothed the oil on for a week and watched as my skin remained supple, hydrated, and smelled amazing.
-Again, it seems as though it would probably work well to prevent stretch marks, but it didn’t do a lot to rid me of them.
+Smooth the oil on for a week and watch as your skin remains supple, hydrated, and smells amazing.
+Again, it seems as though it would probably work well to prevent stretch marks, but it may not do a lot to eliminate them.
 But added moisture does help in a pinch!